-If you are a motorcycle driver, our Motorcycle Accident Attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles want to provide you the best do’s and don’ts of lane splitting.
+If you are a motorcycle driver, our motorcycle crash lawyers at the Law Offices of Howard Craig Kornberg in Los Angeles want to provide you the best do and don’ts of lane splitting.
 We aim to keep you safe and are ready to protect you if you are injured in an accident:

 - Do be aware of your surroundings like the width of lanes or the size of surrounding vehicles.
 You can’t trust other drivers to see you, so make sure you are visible to them at all times.